 Malikian has also played in support of the refugees in Lebanon.
 In both life and on the stage, he has become a symbol of cultural unity for fans, merging musical traditions from Central Europe, Argentina, Spain, and Arab and Jewish cultures.

-Malikian's father, an amateur Armenian violinist, introduced him in the world of music at an early age, teaching him about Lebanese musical traditions.
+Malikian's father, an amateur Armenian violinist, introduced him to the world of music at an early age, teaching him about Lebanese musical traditions.
 Malikian's most recent album, “The Incredible Story of a Violin,” was inspired by his childhood.
 At the age of 12, he performed at his first concert.
 At the age of 15, he got his big break, winning a scholarship to the musical school of Hannover.
 He later continued his education in London.

 Global Voices’ Nevena Borisova recently spoke to Malikian about his life and his music.